irisnet/testnets/README.md

 # testnets
-Config files for connecting to testnets
+Files for connecting to testnets